Finding Missing Relatives with Help from our Global Red Cross Network

 Do you want to submit a tracing request?
 Then please fill in our contact form.

 Would you like to submit a request for help to Restoring Family Links?
-Then please fill in the contact form and we will get in touch with you.
-Have you got any other questions?
-If so then you can reach us by phone Mondays to Fridays between 9.00 a.m. and 12 midday CET at +31-(0)70-4455822.
+Then please fill out the contact form below, and we will get in touch with you.
+For other questions, please contact our team via +31-(0)70-4455822 (Monday – Friday, 9.00 – 12 AM CET).

 Our working languages are Dutch and English.
 If you don’t speak either of these languages then please ask somebody to help you who does speak one of them.